 Partnering with El Rio Community Health Center, a non-profit organization dedicated to providing compassionate care to underserved populations, the study will enroll 24 community-dwelling older adults (60 years and older) who are at high fall risk.
 A 15-minute DTBC regimen (twice a week for four weeks) will be added to the participants’ AMOB training regimen.
 “By adding this very simple low-tech intervention to the existing curriculum, we hope to enhance both balance and attention and thus reduce the risk of falling,” said Taylor-Piliae.

-“If we find that adding this intervention to the existing MOB improves people’s balance, then we can test it further by seeking federal funding to test this on a wider scale,” said Dr. Taylor-Piliae.
-The ultimate goal would be to integrate the Dual-Task Balance Challenge intervention into the MOB nationwide program.
-She points out that research doesn’t necessarily have to be high-tech to be innovative.
-In fact, the challenge’s low-tech structure makes it easy to be widely and quickly disseminated to MOB’s network of volunteer leaders and master trainers.
+“If we find that adding this intervention to the existing AMOB improves people’s balance, then we can test it further by seeking federal funding to test this on a wider scale,” said Taylor-Piliae.
+The ultimate goal would be to integrate the Dual-Task Balance Challenge intervention into the AMOB nationwide program.
+Taylor-Piliae points out that research doesn’t necessarily have to be high-tech to be innovative.
+In fact, the challenge’s low-tech structure makes it easy to be widely and quickly disseminated to AMOB’s network of volunteer lay leaders and master trainers.

 A member of the Executive Leadership Council for the statewide Arizona Falls Prevention Coalition, Taylor-Piliae has a long-standing interest in fall prevention.
 In her last research project, she examined the effects of Tai Chi exercise on physical function, fall rates and quality of life among older stroke survivors.
 She garnered evidence that participants in the Tai Chi group had significantly fewer falls after the intervention.
 “My long-term research goal is to enhance community-based programs with readily accessible evidence-based solutions for preventing falls,” she said.